 Kids are very enthusiastic to do this and quickly learn what can be recycled, what goes in the compost and what ends up in the landfill.

 - a plastic ice cream bucket with a lid for the compost

 - a photocopy paper box lid for items that go in the garbage

 - a photocopy paper box lid for items that can be recycled.

 The size of the photocopy paper box lids allow the items to be spread out for easy counting.

 To keep recycling for kids simple, have the special helper weigh the compost (with help) and then point to each piece of recycling and garbage in the lids as the whole class counts along.

-The same student records the observations on a chart similar to the sample on the right.
-The teacher records the date as the students suggest letters and assists the student when necessary.
+The same student records the observations on a chart similar to the sample on the above.
+The teacher records the date as the students suggest letters and assists the students when necessary.

-Each day use the chart as a teaching tool, reinforcing the children's knowledge of numbers, letters and letter sounds.
-In the school I worked at, an older students picked up the compost after lunch, the recycling went into the blue box and the garbage into the wastebasket.
+Each day use the chart as a teaching tool, reinforcing the children’s knowledge of numbers, letters and letter sounds.
+In many schools, older students pick up the compost after lunch for the school garden.
+The recycling items went into the class blue box and the landfill garbage went into the wastebasket.
 Next, have the students record their classroom activities.